Useministrator/DepotDownloader/README.md

 `-cellid <#>`           | the overridden CellID of the content server to download from.
 `-max-downloads <#>`    | maximum number of chunks to download concurrently. (default: 8).
 `-use-lancache`         | forces downloads over the local network via a Lancache instance.

+When `-language-only` is specified, depots without a `language` key are ignored.
+If `-language` is omitted, all available language depots are downloaded into folders named after their language.

 #### Other